America's Most Affordable Seaside Towns Are Perfect For Retirement

 Ocean Springs, Mississippi offers festivals and farmers markets

 According to Realtor.com, aside from the local amenities and the tax breaks, you'll find homes with a median listing price of $315,000, easily almost $100,000 below the national average.
 According to Zillow, the average rent is slightly under the national average, and the general cost of living is even cheaper.
 According to Salary.com, the cost of living in Ocean Springs is 8% lower than the national average and 41% lower than the state average.
-Healthcare, utilities, and transportation are all around 3.2% less than the national average, though groceries are slightly more expensicv at around $437 per month per single retiree.
+Healthcare, utilities, and transportation are all around 3.2% less than the national average, though groceries are slightly more expensive at around $437 per month, per single retiree.
 Even so, you should be able to offset some of that expense with the major savings provided from everything else.

 Renting might be your best option in Astoria, Oregon